Jheng-Yu-Chen/WEKA-tools/s3-warp-benchmark/README.md

 YYYYMMDD-HHMMSS-warp-benchmark.log
 ```

-This file contains the benchmark results with throughput and latency metrics for each test.
+This file contains the benchmark results with throughput metrics for each test.